keyboardio/schematics/design_changes.md

 * We SHOULD devise a new scheme for PCB-to-keyplate mounting.
 The current scheme using PEM standoffs and screws can damage PCBs if screws overtightened.
 Retaining clips may be an option.
 A bent-metal key plate that acts as its own standoff and assembly locating system is another.

+* We SHOULD upgrade the fuse on the USB connection to allow power draw of maybe 2 amps of power.
+The LEDs can draw a bunch more, but there's a limit to what's sane.

 * We MUST rewrite our software and firmware from scratch.
 No, seriously The existing firmware was all proof of concept.